Skip to main content

 Wait

-More users deposit into the same tree.
+More users write notes into the same tree.
 Your commitment is now one of many thousands of leaves.
 The larger the set, the stronger the anonymity.

 3

 You present a zero-knowledge proof that you know the secret behind one of the leaves in the tree without revealing which leaf.
-The proof is verified on-chain, the nullifier is burned to prevent double-spending, and the tokens are released.
+The proof is verified on-chain, the nullifier is burned to prevent double-spending, and the tokens are released to the destination balance.

-The deposit address and the claim address need not be related.
-An observer sees a deposit and a withdrawal happening, but cannot link them.
+The deposit address and the burn destination need not be related.
+An observer sees a note being written and a burn happening, but cannot link them.

 The Dual-Instruction Pattern

-Every confidential operation in Umbra involves two on-chain transactions:
+Every confidential MPC operation in Umbra involves two on-chain transactions:

 The SDK waits for both transactions to confirm before returning.
 You don’t need to manage this yourself.

-This is why Umbra operations take a few seconds longer than a standard token transfer - there is an off-chain MPC round-trip between the two on-chain instructions.
+This is why Umbra MPC operations take a few seconds longer than a standard token transfer — there is an off-chain MPC round-trip between the two on-chain instructions.
+Pure ZK operations (e.g. an ATA-source note write) are single-tx and finish in normal Solana confirmation time.

 Privacy Guarantees Summary

-• Transfer counterparty - hidden by the Mixer.
-Requires a sufficient anonymity set (other users in the same tree).
+• Transfer counterparty — hidden by the Stealth Pool.
+Requires a sufficient anonymity set (other notes in the same tree at the same denomination).

-• Transaction history - strongest guarantees when mixer + encrypted balances are used together.
+• Transaction history — strongest guarantees when the Stealth Pool and EncryptedTokenAccounts are used together.

 What is NOT Hidden

-• Deposit and withdrawal amounts when using the mixer - the amount is committed at deposit and revealed at claim
+• Note amounts — the amount is committed at note creation and revealed at burn.

-• Timing - if you deposit and immediately withdraw, temporal analysis can correlate them
+• Timing — if you write a note and immediately burn it from a fresh wallet, temporal analysis can correlate them.

 Compliance